 Then there was this one time when I spent one entire month in Nova Scotia.

-My job consisted in touring around and checking on my students.
-Let’s say I travelled a lot.
+My job consisted of touring around and checking on my students.
+Let’s say I traveled a lot.
 The province is beautiful, with warmer temperatures than the average Canadian continental crazy weather and there is a lot to see and do!
 If you have the chance, just hire a vehicle and road trip along the coast.
-Memorable reddish sunsets in the North West part – Bay of Fundy – and lighthouses like Peggy’s cove will make for the perfect picture to bring back home.
+Memorable reddish sunsets in the North West part – Bay of Fundy – and lighthouses like Peggy’s Cove will make for the perfect picture to bring back home.
 Hope to head East next time and check the well-known Cabbot Trail!
 Hiking for 5 days anyone?

-Actually they are not an exclusive Canadian phenomena, and I didn’t have the chance of witness them in Canada but I’ve followed them for a while and hopefully I’ll be able to experience them sometime soon.
+Actually they are not exclusive Canadian phenomena, and I didn’t have the chance of witnessing them in Canada but I’ve followed them for a while and hopefully, I’ll be able to experience them sometime soon.
 Fingers crossed!

 Ever been to Canada?
-Share your favourite Canadian wonders with us in the comments below!
+Share your favorite Canadian wonders with us in the comments below!